Basketball Referee

 You can stack perpendicular to the throw in boundary line, but if the defense wants to step into a parallel stack room must be made.

-Asked by Billy almost 10 years ago
+Asked by Post player almost 11 years ago

 To clarify, "Why couldn't he pick up the ball"?, because he had already stopped the dribble, and was looking to pass.
 As he went to pass the ball, he changed his mind but the ball already left his hand, & hr moved as if dancing to block def. playe